Be honest, when was the last time you reviewed your audience personas?

 With all these factors and plenty more besides, it’s time to take a long, hard look at how you’re communicating with your customers and adjust your audience personas accordingly.

 It may seem as though everything is different, but fear not – all that hard work you have already done will not go to waste.
 In fact, you should use your existing audience personas as a springboard to create new ones.

 To get started, ask yourself the following questions:

-- What is this group of citizens worrying about?
-Are they city renters who’ve been forced to go back and live with their parents?
+- What is this group of citizens worried about?
+Are they renters in the city who’ve been forced to go back and live with their parents?
 Or are they the property investors who just found out they need to find new tenants in a flooded market?

 - What is this group of citizens doing?
-They might be excited and heading out to restaurants, or perhaps they’re still keeping their circles small, focusing on their health above all else.
+They might be excited and heading out to restaurants and events, or perhaps they’re still keeping their circles small, focusing on their health and family above all else.

 - What are their wins?
 Perhaps they’ve developed a new skill or perspective, maybe they’re proud of their lockdown embroidery, psyched to be back in the gym or happy that their business has weathered the lockdown storm.

 - How have these citizens’ views changed?
 What do they think about health, other people, their family, the environment and the government?